santisq/PSCompression/docs/en-US/Compress-ZipArchive.md

    2. All files (recursively) on the source folder __will be compressed__, we can't pick / filter files to compress.
    3. It's not possible to __Update__ the entries of an existing Zip Archive.

-This cmdlet should be able to handle compression same as `ZipFile.CreateFromDirectory` Method but also allow filtering files and folders to compress while keeping the __file / folder structure untouched__.
+This cmdlet should be able to handle compression same as `ZipFile.CreateFromDirectory` Method but also allow filtering files and folders to compress while keeping the __file / folder structure intact__.

+> [!NOTE]
+> When appending to an existing zip archive using the [`-Update` parameter](#-update), a .NET limitation may cause failures for files larger than 2 GB.
+To handle such files, recreate the archive or use tools like 7-Zip.
+See issue #19 for details.

 ## EXAMPLES